HSLdevcom/digitransit-site/src/pages/en/developers/apis/1-routing-api/itinerary-planning/index.md

 2. Press play in GraphiQL to execute the query.

+### Search window

+It is possible to define a `searchWindow` in the requests to ensure that itineraries are searched from a specified search window time.
+However, usually specifying a search window in the request doesn't make sense as it can be inefficient.
+If one isn't specified, a search window is computed during the request which in many cases yields results.
+If one wants to specify a search window, it should preferable be between 30 minutes and 8 hours (depends on how dense the transit network is in the area), and it should be used together with [pagination](#pagination).

-### Pagnation
+### Pagination

+The `planConnection` query follows the [Relay Graphql Cursor Connection specification](https://relay.dev/graphql/connections.htm).
+Only difference is that there are no cursors available for the itineraries in the middle of a response (a hard-coded place holder string is returned instead).

+Pagination is highly recommended as usually it's possible to get enough itineraries without specifying a relatively high `searchWindow` in the request.
+Higher `searchWindow` will mean that fetching the itineraries will take more time and in most cases, more itineraries will be found than what is necessary.

-The `first` argument in the GraphQL query specifies the number of itinerary plans (`nodes`) to be returned.
-To retrieve more results, you can use the after argument with the value of `endCursor` from the previous query's response.
+The `first` argument in the GraphQL query specifies the number of itinerary plans to be returned.
+To retrieve more results, you can use the `after` argument with the value of `endCursor` from the previous query's response's `pageInfo`.

 ```graphql
 {